MohamedRadwan-DevOps/devops-step-by-step/faq.md

 You need to learn what does it means to be a contributor and I am trying to help everyone here.
 To start contribution for this project or any other projects.
 There are only 3 ways to do that…..

-1. If you don’t’ like anything in the project, you see an improvement or you have a suggestion, just fork and do it in your repo then raise a PR (Pull Request).
+1. If you don’t’ like anything in the project, you see an improvement or you have a suggestion, just fork and do it in your fork (repo) then raise a PR (Pull Request).
 2. If you don’t want to do that, just raise an issue/enhancement/bug, etc. on GitHub issues.
 3. You can also try to solve opened issues, vote for issues or discussion, comment, or discuss to improve the content, etc.